zeniuseducation/poly-euler/README.md

 4. Haskell using GHC compiled using -O2 optimisation
 5. SML using SMLNJ
 6. Racket mostly using Typed Racket
-7. C using whatever there is on Macbook (probably GCC)
+7. C using whatever there is on Macbook, optimized to the max using -Ofast

 ##### Problem no 1